cloudfoundry-community/spring-boot-cf-service-broker/README.md

 ## Getting Started

-A sample project using this starter is available here: [Mongo Example](https://github.com/spgreenberg/spring-boot-cf-service-broker-mongo)
+A sample project is available here: [Mongo Example](https://github.com/spgreenberg/spring-boot-cf-service-broker-mongo)

 Create a new project for your broker and include the following in your build.gradle dependencies (be sure to set the version properties):